cscheid/cscheid.net/_posts/2005-10-01-vistrails-enabling-interactive-multiple-view-visualizations.markdown

 For the latest news, visit the [VisTrails project website](http://www.vistrails.org).

-As we started to focus our work on VisTrails around the version tree, we started to refer to a *vistrail* as the captured exploration process encoded as the set of visualization pipelines.
+*Note*: As we started to focus our work on VisTrails around the version tree, we started to refer to a *vistrail* as the captured exploration process encoded as the set of visualization pipelines.
 That's the terminology we use in later papers, but this Vis 2005 paper uses it to